Thereache/Thereache/README.md

 - 🗒️ I am Trying To Learn
 - ⚡️ I Started Learning Android Development in September 2023
-- 📱 Devices I own: Poco X5 Pro 5G, Redmi Note 12 5G.
+- 📱 Devices I own: Poco X5 Pro 5G(Redwood).
 - 🌱 I’m currently studying In.
 MSC IT.
 - 👯 I’m looking to collaborate on more projects.
 - 💬 Ask me about | I like Cricket and games.